primait/veil/README.md

 ```

 # Skip redacting data
-In testing environments it may be useful not to censor your logs.
-You can globally disable Veil's redaction behavior at runtime by calling the `disable` function(locked behind the *non-default* `toggle` feature flag.)
-See this [example](examples/disable_redaction.rs)
+In testing environments it may be useful not to censor your logs.You can globally disable Veil's redaction behavior at runtime by enabling the *non-default* feature flag `toggle` and:
+- Setting the VEIL_DISABLE_REDACTION environment variable.
+- Calling the `disable` function(locked behind the *non-default* `toggle` feature flag).
+See this [example](examples/disable_redaction.rs).